Support and Resistance Trading Guide

 Identify Support On Higher Time Frames

-Once you understand what they really are, you’ll see just how useful they can be whether you day trade, swing trade and regardless of the time frame chart you are using.
+The assumptions that either levels ‘work’ all the time or they are non-existent, are flawed.
+Once you understand what they are, you’ll see just how useful they can be whether you day trade or swing trade regardless of the time frame chart you are using.

 Trading support and resistance is a viable part of a trading strategy that includes risk management and trading psychology.
 Practice locating and drawing your levels and monitor the behavior of price when the line breaks and when it holds.